Borderline women, and men who love them.

 women are going to wreak such havoc, your heart is never

-again quite sure.
-Later on in life, you might be willing to take another
+on in life, you might be willing to take another risk, but hurtful

-risk, but hurtful memories start to replay each time you contemplate
+memories start to replay each time you contemplate loving

-primitive, meaning it touches on very old/deep layers within
+it touches on very old/deep layers from childhood.
+Why else

-you.
-Why else would you have such difficulty getting close
+would you have such difficulty getting close to someone?

-to someone?
-More than a few men have told me, they've realized that
+More than a few men have told me, they've realized that they married

-they married their mother; relational dynamics with a borderline
+their mother; relational dynamics with a borderline wife or girlfriend

-problem is related to attachment difficulties between a mother and
+is related to attachment difficulties between a new mother and her

 in adult females and males.
 In men, this disturbance generally